 I kept in touch with the most successful brand stories via social media and their websites, was subscribed to licensing magazines, learning about marketing, connecting with people and groups from the industry on LinkedIn pages, Facebook groups and Twitter and applying all gained knowledge to Artida’s Facebook page and e-commerce website that I’ve created.

 I even had a lecture about brands and illustration in primary school and a character put on a jumbo poster around the town for a notebook selling company.

 When I realized how much time I’ve already put in developing this brand and that I’m still stuck at the beginning of the project, I was contacted by a slovenian licensing agent whose company was already in the licensing business with some very cool brands put on school supplies.
 I decided to go for it and prepared materials for meeting presentations.
 I made a corporate branding booklet and a huge style guide for future product development.
 But unfortunately nothing big grew from our arrangement.

 Then I had another agent from Poland.
 We’ve also signed a contract but other than designing some stuff for him, I got nothing from the deal.
 And started to realise that either I am doing something wrong, either something is missing in the puzzle or my idea just isn’t being executed well.

 So, did I fail?

-So looking back now, I’m thinking about what I could do differently if I knew it before:
+So looking back now, I’m thinking about what I could do differently if I started it all again:

 - always make prototypes of your products